annsudo/katacoda-scenarios/Monolithic to micro services/step2.md

 ### Defining Logic

-This micro sevice is responsible for storage of data about the podcast as *podcast name*.
+This microsevice is responsible for storage of data about the podcast as *podcast name*.
 To know exactly which podcast it is it will all use the *podcast id* property.

 Open fine `monolithic-to-microservices/start-microservices/podcast-info-service/src/main/java/com/devops/podcastinfoservice/resources/PodcastResource.java`{{open}}